Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Neural network functions and approximations

 \begin{enumerate} \item \emph{The continuous wavelet transform} (see \cite{Mey93}), is a continuous transforms of the function $\x$ into a function of all possible scalings and translations (which is an uncountable set), and the \item \emph{discrete wavelet transform} (see \cite{Dau92}), which maps the function $\x$ into a function of dyadic scalings and translations (which is a countable representation). \end{enumerate} \end{enumerate} The relevance for efficient implementation of neural network and wavelet based algorithms (for instance on hardware architecture \cite{BocFonKut23}) is the possibility of approximation of an arbitrary function $\x$ by linear combinations of scalings and translations of a \emph{single} function $\sigma$.\footnote{It is the personal experience of an author with Pentium III and Pentium IV processors that computation with Pentium IV was slower but it had other computational benefits (see \url{https://retrocomputing.stackexchange.com/questions/14890/is-it-true-that-pentium-iii-was-faster-than-its-successor-pentium-4}).
 As a consequence look-up tables where used instead of function evaluations.
 Clearly, if only function needs to be evaluated it is a clear storage benefit.}

 Below we use the following three observations as a guide star: \begin{itemize} \item In \cite{Wie32} conditions on the expanding function $\sigma$ are formulated.
-These conditions are formulated in terms of the Fourier transform or expansion (see \autoref{Wiener_Tauberian} below).
+These conditions are formulated in terms of the Fourier-transform or expansion (see \autoref{Wiener_Tauberian} below).
 In the literature the expanding functions are called \emph{Tauber-Wiener} functions.
 Neural networks are defined via \emph{activation functions} (again denoted by $\sigma$).
-They are not Tauber-Wiener functions, because they are not $L^1$-integrable.
+They are not Tauber-Wiener-functions, because they are not $L^1$-integrable.
 However, in the literature they are used synonymously.
 Is this identification justified?
 It actually is, because a Tauber-Wiener $\sigma$ is used to approximate arbitrary functions on the unbounded domain $\R$, while neural network papers approximates functions on bounded domains (see \cite{Cyb89}).
-Therefore, commonly, compactified activation functions can be used and they are Tauber-Wiener functions as we show (see \autoref{ss:act}). \item Another aspect is the dimensionality: The Tauber-Wiener and the universal approximation theorems show that one can approximate an arbitrary function $\fun$ with a given accuracy with a \emph{finite} linear combination of scaling and shifts of a single function, which forms an \emph{uncountable} family. this is in contrast to discrete wavelets, which approximate $\fun$ with a linear combination from a \emph{countable} family of function.
+Therefore, commonly, compactified activation functions can be used and they are Tauber-Wiener-functions as we show (see \autoref{ss:act}). \item Another aspect is the dimensionality: The Tauber-Wiener and the universal approximation theorems show that one can approximate an arbitrary function $\x$ with a given accuracy with a \emph{finite} linear combination of scaling and shifts of a single function, which forms an \emph{uncountable} family. this is in contrast to discrete wavelets, which approximate $\x$ with a linear combination from a \emph{countable} family of function.
 The overall question is therefore, how many shifts and scalings are actually needed? \item Tauber-Wiener theorems and wavelet approximations can be generalized in various ways to multi-variate functions.
-We discuss several possibilities. \end{itemize} To set the stage and to avoid confusion, we recall that \emph{neural network ansatz function} are composed of activation functions $\sigma$ and a transformation, typically an affine linear functions (see for instance \autoref{eq:classical_approximation}).
+We discuss several possibilities. \end{itemize}